radioblodo/SC1015/README.md

 We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 66%.
 Then we used `GridSearcCV` to make adjustments to the hyperparameters and improved the model's accuracy to 67%.

-### 8. Conclusion
+### 8. Data Driven Insights & Conclusion
+We learnt that the factors one can reasonably control to mitigate their risk of Stroke include:  `bmi`, `smoking_status` and `avg_glucose_level`, Individuals can also take steps to prevent `hypertension` and `heart_disease` by leading a healthier lifestyle.
+Coincidentally, these factors have high correlation and association with `Stroke`, thus controlling them would greatly reduce the risk of Stroke.

 From our project, we cleaned our dataset and performed exploratory analysis.
 Then, we implemented 4 different machine learning models and evaluated their accuracy in predicting `Stroke`.
 Out of the 4 models, we found out that `K Nearest Neighbour` was the most accurate at 86%.

 Beyond this project, we could possibly further improve our model into predicting the level of an individual's risk of Stroke.
 Then, we can implement this prediction model in a preliminary Stroke Risk Assessment, a convenient way for the public to input their information in return for a reliable gauge of risk for Stroke.
 Then, we can advise them steps to mitigate their risk or to seek professional medical diagnosis.
-This would raise awareness of Stroke and aid in early prevention of Strokein Singapore.
+This would raise awareness of Stroke and aid in early prevention of Stroke in Singapore.

 ### 9. References
 1. https://www.kaggle.com/datasets/prosperchuks/health-dataset